apache/trafficcontrol/docs/source/api/steering_id_targets.rst

 Response Structure
 ------------------
-:deliveryService:   The 'xml_id' of the steering Delivery Service
+:deliveryService:   The 'xml_id' of the steering :term:`Delivery Service`
-:deliveryServiceId: An integral, unique identifier for the steering Delivery Service
+:deliveryServiceId: An integral, unique identifier for the steering :term:`Delivery Service`
-:target:            The 'xml_id' of the newly added target Delivery Service
+:target:            The 'xml_id' of the newly added target :term:`Delivery Service`
-:targetId:          An integral, unique identifier for the newly added target Delivery Service
+:targetId:          An integral, unique identifier for the newly added target :term:`Delivery Service`
-:type:              The routing type of the newly added target Delivery Service
+:type:              The routing type of the newly added target :term:`Delivery Service`
-:typeId:            An integral, unique identifier for the routing type of the newly added target Delivery Service
+:typeId:            An integral, unique identifier for the routing type of the newly added target :term:`Delivery Service`
 :value:             The 'weight' attributed to the new steering target

 .. code-block:: http